Multicloud Strategy: How to Get Started?

 Managing security in the cloud is a daunting task, especially for a multicloud.
 For this reason, the recommended approach is to have Cloud Security Control Framework early in any cloud migration strategy.
 But what does this mean?

-Implementing security controls at all levels is a key, from infrastructure to application code, services, networks, data, users’ access, etc. Some ideas in this regard are to establish everything-as-a-code templates with built-in security to apply zero-trust networking segmentation that only gives necessary privileges and controls to a group of needed users.
+Implementing security controls at all levels is key, from infrastructure to application code, services, networks, data, users’ access, etc. Some ideas in this regard are establishing everything-as-a-code templates with built-in security to apply zero-trust networking segmentation that only gives necessary privileges and controls to a group of needed users.

-There are certainly challenges when it comes to multicloud security; here are some tips and best practices you can consider.
+There are certainly challenges regarding multicloud security; here are some tips and best practices you can consider.

 Be Agile and Take Control of Your Cloud Costs.